 Ayurvedic Remedies, Therapies, and Advice for All Your Health Issues, Recommended by Expert Health Professionals

-So, you’ve just been told you have a kidney stone.
-First of all, my condolences.
-Second of all, let’s talk about the big question burning in your mind: “How long does it take to pass a kidney stone?”
 Passing a kidney stone is like being in the world’s worst marathon; you didn’t sign up for it, you didn’t train for it, and yet here you are, praying you’ll reach the finish line with your sanity intact.
-However, don’t worry; I’ll walk you through the timeline, the factors that determine how long it takes, and what you can do to expedite the process.
+However, don’t worry; I’ll walk you through the timeline, the factors that determine how long it takes to pass a kidney stone, and what you can do to expedite the process.

 On average, most kidney stones pass within a few days to a few weeks.
 Small stones (less than 4mm) may pass in just a couple of days, kind of like an uninvited guest who leaves before dinner.
 Larger stones (5–10mm) can take weeks and may even need a doctor’s intervention.
 Anything bigger than that?
 Well, let’s just say your urologist is about to become your new best friend.